Melania Trump’s Lawsuits: Melania’s List of Defamation Lawsuits Or Threats

 “The August 2016 morning briefing asserted that it was widely known that Melania Trump previously worked as an escort and that Mrs. Trump was in fear of revelations that she used to work as an escort.
 The briefing also stated that multiple unnamed sources stated that Mrs. Trump was in a state of apoplectic tantrum, suffering from a full-blown nervous breakdown, that both Melania Trump and Donald J. Trump feared the revelations coming to light.
 While the editors and writers did not generate said rumors, Webster G. Tarpley as editor of the content that appears hereby officially retracts the August 2016 morning briefing in full and apologizes to Mrs. Trump for any duress and harm she may have endured.”

-After Melania Trump filed the lawsuit against Tarpley, a September 1 entry appeared on Tarpley.net saying that her lawsuit was “without merit” and that they were confident she would not be able to meet her “high burden of proving the statements published on my website were defamatory in any way.”
+After Melania Trump had filed the lawsuit against Tarpley, a September 1 entry appeared on Tarpley.net saying that her lawsuit was “without merit” and that they were confident she would not be able to meet her “high burden of proving the statements published on my website were defamatory in any way.”

 Tarpley further alleged that Melania Trump’s lawsuits were a “blatant attempt to intimate not only me but journalists of all stripes into remaining silent with regard to public figures.”
 Tarpley referred to the lawsuit as a “direct affront to First Amendment principles and free speech in our democratic society.”

 Melania Trump’s threats of lawsuits also include lawsuits related to her child, Barron Trump, after rumors began circulating that he had autism.
 She did not follow through on those threats.
-TMZ has inside sources that discuss both the autism allegations, and the threats of lawsuits by Melania Trump.
+TMZ has inside sources that discuss both the autism allegations and the threats of lawsuits by Melania Trump.

 Melania Trump lawsuits or threats of such do not stop there.
 She also threatened to sue People Magazine after writer Natasha Stoynoff wrote this summer that Donald Trump had sexually assaulted her during an interview in Florida in 2005.